 One person I talked to about rubber footing told me the black rubber could be hot on your horse's feet on a hot summer day.
 This person had a outdoor ring and said they preferred to ride in the morning or after dark in the summer because the footing got hot.
 Well, I don't like riding in the middle of the day in the worst part of summer period, so that didn't seem like much of a show stopper for me.
 Also if you are using the rubber as an additive to sand (not just rubber by itself) you can greatly reduce the heat buildup.
 Additionally since they now make rubber products in different colors, opting for a color other than black may be preferable and reduce the heat buildup.

 When rubber footings first were marketed there were issues with steel wire from the tires being left in the rubber.
 This problem has mostly gone away as most manufacturers of rubber arena footings now use magnets to remove the wire during the manufacturing process.
 Most rubber arena manufacturers have guarantees to be 99.9% steel-free.

 The cost of the rubber footing is definitely higher than sand, but because it doesn't break down or wash away; you don't have to replenish it every year.
 So, long term it isn't appreciably higher.
 For an arena about 60 to 100 it would cost about $1500 for a 1 inch covering and about $3000 for a 2 inch covering.

-After weighing all the factors, I decided for me and my budget, I wanted to a combination of sand with rubber mulch additive.
-The rubber additive gave me the cushion I wanted and the sand mixture helped keep the cost down.
-I figured if I factored in the cost of joint supplements I may have to buy years earlier if I used a harder surface, the rubber arena mixed footing may be the cheapest footing of all.
+My original plan was to go with a combination of sand with rubber mulch additive.
+The rubber additive would give me the cushion I wanted and the sand mixture helped keep the cost down.
+I figured if I factored in the cost of joint supplements I may have to buy years earlier if I used a harder surface, the rubber arena mixed footing might be the cheapest footing of all.